HSLdevcom/jore4-graphql-playground/README.md

 An experiment with GraphQL and maps.

-Currently its only function is to demonstrate how GraphQL subscriptions may ease frontend development.
+Currently its only function is to demonstrate how GraphQL may ease frontend development.

 ## Quickstart